-***Spread the word!!!
-Use Facebook, Twitter, Stumbleupon and the other social media tools located in the sidebar and bottom of this article to tell others about this website.***
+**Spread the word!!
+Use Facebook, Twitter, Stumbleupon or the other social media tools located in the sidebar and bottom of this article to tell others about this website.**

 I'm living fit, healthy and happy(SM).
 Are you?

-"Childhood Allergies Are On The Rise - CDC" copyright 2013 Living Fit, Healthy and Happy(SM).
+"Allergy Sufferers Have Lower Cancer Risk, Study" copyright 2012 Living Fit, Healthy and Happy(SM).
 All Rights Reserved.